spacegraphcats/spacegraphcats/doc/03-visualizing-spacegraphcats.md

 conda activate blast
 ```

-Then sym link the blast executable into `usr/local/bin`, where Bandage looks for it
+Then symlink the blast executable into `usr/local/bin`, where Bandage looks for it

 ```
 ln -s  ~/miniconda3/envs/blast/bin/blastn /usr/local/bin/